junpataleta/moodle-format_etask/README.md

 ### Activity completion

-Activity completion is disabled by default in Moodle 2.9.
-If you want to enable activity completion and use `Completed` activity status in eTask topics format, go to `Site administration` -> `Advanced features` and enable `Enable completion tracking`.
-Then `Completion tracking` is disabled by default in each of the course, so enable `Enable completion tracking` in `Course setting` as well.
-Now you can manage `Activity completion` in each of the course activity.
+Activity completion is enabled by default in Moodle 3.8.
+You can manage `Activity completion` in each of the course activity.

 ### Plugin settings